What is dietary fibre?

 - Pay attention to food labels, choose foods high in dietary fibre.

 - Increase your dietary fibre intake gradually and have an adequate amount of fluids every day - at least 6-8 glasses.
-Otherwise you'll experience discomfort such as diarrhea, flatulence and so on.
+Otherwise you'll experience discomfort such as diarrhea and flatulence.

 A well-balanced diet is the most important